fluxcd/website/content/en/legacy/flux/references/fluxctl.md

 Actions triggered by a user through the CLI `fluxctl` tool, can have the commit author information customized.
 This is handy for providing extra context in the notifications and history.
 Whether the customization is possible, depends on the Flux daemon (`fluxd`) `git-set-author` flag.
-If set, the commit author will be customized in the following way:
+If set, the commit author will be customized in the following way: the author of git commits will reflect the user who initiated the commit and will differ from the git committer.

 ## Image Tag Filtering